Packed full of goodness with tropical flavours mixed in. This cold busting pineapple smoothie will help send cold germs packing.

-- Chia seeds – I’ve mentioned these wonder seeds in a previous post, but here I’m highlighting the level of anti-oxidants with strong immune boosting properties that they contain.
+- Chia seeds – I’ve mentioned these wonder seeds in my beetroot & apple smoothie post, but here I’m highlighting the level of anti-oxidants with strong immune boosting properties that they contain.
 This can only help to fight off those dreaded cold and flu germs.

 - Coconut – I put this in really just to add a hint of creamy luxury to the tropical explosion in your mouth and transport you to a warmer place in you mind.
 However, some reports suggest that since coconut water is a good source of electrolytes (needed for hydration), if you’re feeling a little dehydrated, courtesy of your bug, the coconut water should help you out – bonus.

 - Honey.
 Hello golden, oozing, sticky, sweet honey.
 (Can you tell my fingers are still reaching out to that illicit cupboard?)
 I can’t see how a small smackeral of honey in this smoothie can harm.
 Especially since it pairs with the other flavours so naturally.
 Obviously, honey also offers a fantastic soothing effect on sore throats.
 I’ve read that buckwheat honey is the best, but I have yet to find any around me.